jankef/NSCLC_preliminary/README.md

 ## Manual
 ### cfDNA fragmentation feature extraction
 #### Fragment length and end motifs
 This python script extracts cfDNA fragment length and fragment end nucleotide sequences simultaneously.
 The script returns a .tsv file containing the number of fragments of a specific length (bp), GC content (%), and fragment end motif.
 Fragment end motifs are extract from both the 5'- (left_seq) and 3'-end (right_seq).
-This code was adapted from Moldovan 2024 (https://doi.org/10.1016/j.xcrm.2023.101349).

 ```
 python /path/to/script/extract_length-ends.py [options]
 ```

-Parameters to set:
+##### Parameters to set:
 ```
 Options:
 --input     [Path to the input .bam file]